gefo10/grabber/README.md

 ![PostgreSQL](https://img.shields.io/badge/PostgreSQL-blue.svg?logo=postgresql)
 ![JWT](https://img.shields.io/badge/Security-JWT-black.svg?logo=jsonwebtokens)

+## NOTE
+Frontend for this project is currently under development.
+This README covers only the backend API (for now).
 ## 1. Overview

 **Grabbler** is a complete, secure, and robust REST API backend for an e-commerce platform.
 It is built with **Spring Boot** and secured using **Spring Security** and **JSON Web Tokens (JWT)**.